rFlizGit/docker-stacks/README.md

+# Deploying a Custom Jupyter Lab Instance

-This next section is an example of a first-time deployment of a customized Jupyter Lab Image.
+This walkthrough describes a first-time deployment of a customized Jupyter Lab Image.
 This example extends AWS' "datascience-notebook" by adding the "Templates" Jupyter Extension.

 First we clone the **docker-stacks** repo from driftbio Github.